mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 <center>

-<i> Where 1 is cheating and 0 is not cheating </i>
+<i> where 1 is cheating and 0 is not cheating </i>
 </center>

 This means our baseline is the value of the most frequent class, always predicting 0, or not cheating.

 {% include cheat_by_batter.html %}

-This is an interactive graph that shows the number of at-bats where cheating was used for specific batters in the Astros' lineup.
-Hover over the bars in the graph to see game-specific information.
+This is an interactive graph that shows where cheating was used for batters in the Astros' lineup.
+Hover over the bars in the graph to see game-state information.

-## Class Imbalance & Choice of Model Score Metric

-Since the two classes are so imbalanced, accuracy is not a good choice for model scoring, therefore I chose to use the Area Under the Receiver Operator Characteristic Curve, also known as roc_auc.
-The ROC is a perfect metric because it tells us how much model is capable of being distinguished between classes.

 ## Model Choice and Results

 Since the issue is binary classification, I chose a Logistic Regression for my linear based model and a Random Forest Classifier for my tree-based model.
 Cross-validation with 5-folds for both techniques was used to ensure the models are reproduceable.
-Since most of the features are categorical, I used the "mode" imputer strategy.
 For the encoding strategy, features were encoded ordinally for the forest and one-hot-encoded for the Logistic Regression.
 A few of the one-hot features probably had strong linear relationships with the target.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mtoce/Build2-Project/master/roc_auc.png">
 </p>

-As the graph shows, the Random Forest Classifier is a more robust model, beating out both the Logistic Regression and baseline models.
+As the graph shows, the Random Forest Classifier is a more robust model in terms of roc_auc score, beating out both the Logistic Regression and baseline models.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#ccc;border-spacing:0;}